 Lawrenceburg is a somewhat small city located in the state of Tennessee.
 With a population of 10,569 people and five constituent neighborhoods, Lawrenceburg is the 57th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lawrenceburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lawrenceburg is a blue-collar town, with 35.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lawrenceburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lawrenceburg who work in sales jobs (14.62%), office and administrative support (8.68%), and maintenance occupations (7.24%).
+There are especially a lot of people living in Lawrenceburg who work in sales jobs (11.04%), office and administrative support (8.96%), and personal care services (6.73%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lawrenceburg is worth considering.

-Lawrenceburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Lawrenceburg doesn't have a public transportation system that people use for their commute.

-The per capita income in Lawrenceburg in 2010 was $17,166, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $68,664 for a family of four.
+The per capita income in Lawrenceburg in 2010 was $18,481, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $73,924 for a family of four.

 The most common language spoken in Lawrenceburg is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Hindi.